 The Economics and Psychology master program is a joint initiative of the University Paris 1 Panthéon-Sorbonne and the University Paris Descartes.
 Research-oriented training in the master is supported by the Paris School of Economics.

-SAVE THE DATE: the program will be presented by the teaml to prospective applicants during the U. Paris 1 Open days on Feb 12.
+SAVE THE DATE: The program and the application process will be presented during the Paris 1 Open days on Feb 11th 2023

 A few questions and answers about the master: